jpmadrigal07/rename-payloadcms-images/README.md

 # Rename PayloadCMS Images

-This Go program renames image files stored in an AWS S3-compatible service (such as R2) and updates the file names in a MongoDB collection.
+This Go program renames image files stored in an AWS S3-compatible service and updates the file names in a MongoDB collection of PayloadCMS.
 It primarily ensures that the file names follow a consistent dash-separated format instead of containing spaces, underscores, or multiple dashes.

 ## Features
 - Connects to a MongoDB database to retrieve image metadata.